Chō yo Hana yo

 (腸よ鼻よ, Chō yo Hana yo) is a Japanese manga series written and illustrated by Zenyu Shimabukuro.
-It was serialized on Comic Smart's Ganma!
+It was serialized on Comic Smart's Ganma! manga website from June 2017 to April 2023, with its volume releases handled by Kadokawa Shoten.

-manga website from June 2017 to April 2023, with its volume releases handled by Kadokawa Shoten.
+Synopsis

 The series is an autobiographical comedy based on the author's experiences trying to serialize her manga while battling ulcerative colitis.

 Publication

-Written and illustrated by Zenyu Shimabukuro, Chō yo Hana yo was serialized on Comic Smart's Ganma! website from June 30, 2017 to April 14, 2023.
-The series' chapters were collected by Kadokawa Shoten into ten wideban volumes released from September 13, 2019 to September 22, 2023.
+Written and illustrated by Zenyu Shimabukuro, Chō yo Hana yo was serialized on Comic Smart's Ganma! website from June 30, 2017, to April 14, 2023.
+The series' chapters were collected by Kadokawa Shoten into ten wideban volumes released from September 13, 2019, to September 22, 2023.